Denton, Northamptonshire

 Denton is a small village and civil parish on the A428 road about 6 mi south-east of Northampton.
-It has a pub, the Red Lion, a village hall, a Church of England parish church and a primary school.
+It had a pub, the Red Lion which is now as of 2024 an Indian restaurant Mooche Walla, a village hall, a Church of England parish church, a surgery and a primary school.

 The villages name probably means, 'farm/settlement connected with Dod(d)a/Dud(d)a'.